Pat Freiermuth Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 - Freiermuth has been the target of 11.1% (64 total) of his team's 574 passing attempts this season.

-- With 17 targets in the red zone this season, Freiermuth has been on the receiving end of 20.5% of his team's 83 red zone pass attempts.

-- The Steelers, who rank 22nd in the NFL in points scored, have attempted a pass 62.1% of the time while opting for the ground attack 37.9% of the time.
+- The Steelers, who rank 22nd in the NFL in points scored, have dropped back to pass 62.1% of the time while running the football 37.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Browns.